GLOBAL MARKETS-Trump, Brexit uncertainty hit stocks and dollar, gold jumps

 By Sinead Carew

-NEW YORK, Jan 17 U.S. stocks and the dollar fell while gold rose on Tuesday as investors looked for safety after President-elect Donald Trump said the U.S. currency was too strong, while sterling jumped as Prime Minister Theresa May said Britain would quit the European Union single market when the country leaves the EU.
+NEW YORK, Jan 17 Stocks and the dollar fell and gold rose on Tuesday as investors looked for safety after President-elect Donald Trump said the U.S. currency was too strong, while sterling jumped as UK Prime Minister Theresa May promised Parliament a vote on Brexit.

+"We see the dollar over-valued against all the main currencies," said asset manager Allianz's chief economist, Stefan Hofrichter.

-The dollar was down 0.86 percent against a basket of major currencies, while the euro 1 percent to $1.07.
+The dollar was down 0.8 percent against a basket of major currencies, while the euro rose almost 1 percent against the dollar.

-The pound, meanwhile, rose as high as $1.2416.
-It was last up 2.96 percent, on track for the biggest daily increase sterling has seen since Reuters records began in 1998, after May said Britain would leave the EU's single market but would seek maximum access to it through a new trade agreement.
+The pound, meanwhile, rose as high as $1.2398 before paring gains.
+It was last up 2.6 percent in sterling's biggest daily rise against the dollar since October 2008 after May said Britain would leave the EU's single market but would seek maximum access to it through a new trade agreement.

-The yen hit an almost seven-week high of 112.60 to the U.S. currency as investors sought shelter.
+The yen hit a six-week high of 112.70 against the U.S. currency as investors sought shelter.

-Gold was up 1 percent at $1,215.5 an ounce and hit its highest since Nov.
+Gold was up 1 percent at $1,215.9 an ounce and hit its highest point since Nov.
 22. It was on track for seven consecutive days of gains.

-The FTSEurofirst 300 index of major European stocks closed down 0.3 percent.
+Britain's FTSE 100 share index fell 0.08 percent, extending losses as May spoke.
+The FTSEurofirst 300 index of major European stocks was down 0.1 percent.

+In Asia, Japan's Nikkei closed down 1.5 percent at its lowest in more than a month.

-(Additional reporting by Karen Brettell in New York, Nigel Stephenson and Patrick Graham in London, Shinichi Saoshiro in Tokyo and Nallur Sethuraman in Bengaluru; Editing by Dan Grebler and James Dalgleish)
+(Additional reporting by Karen Brettell in New York, Nigel Stephenson and Patrick Graham in London, Shinichi Saoshiro in Tokyo, Nallur Sethuraman in Bengaluru,; Editing by Catherine Evans and Dan Grebler)

 * Aide says U.S. administration is irritating allies (Recasts with Merkel)